 Roman ruins of Milreu (7 km from Faro)

 The ruins of this Roman villa were excavated in 1877 by Estácio da Veiga.
 The plan of the ruins shows the characteristic form of a Roman villa with a courtyard surrounded by a gallery of columns (peristyle).
 There were several rooms built around this central area, some of them still with beautiful mosaics, which represent geometric and fish motives.
 At the west of the peristyle one finds a large Roman bath divided in several compartments as apoditerium (changing-room), which can be recognized as the large room with the contouring benches, supported by ranges of arches, ‘frigidarium’ (cold bath) and ‘caldarium’ (warm bath).
 Particularly outstanding is the brick building situated at the south side of ruins, which was a water santuary (nympheum) of late Roman period and was converted later into a Christian basilica.
 There are beautiful mosaics on the surrounding walls near the staircase of the temple.

-Palace of Estoi (8 km from Faro)
+Palace of Estoi (8 km away)

 This beautiful palace was built in the second half of the 19th century and is the best example of the Romantic architecture in the Algarve.
 The palace has been turned into an (historical though expensive) hotel.
 This is very much like the “Paradores” in Spain, where some important monuments (which were in most cases abandoned before) are now used as high standard hotels, where you can feel the “soul” of the place and get a unique experience.

 You can take some beautiful photographs of the palace from the outside.
 The set has three levels: the upper level, with the palace and the front gardens, the middle level, with a large fountain, and the lower level, with statues of Venus, Diana and the so-called 3 Graces.
 At the sides of the lower level, there are the statues of the last German Emperor and his wife.
 From the street, you have the best view over the palace.